ogi02/Odyssey/README.md

 - [Pipenv](https://pipenv-fork.readthedocs.io/en/latest/) - compatible for Python 3
 - [Node JS](https://nodejs.org/en/), used for its [NPM](https://www.npmjs.com/)(Node Package Manager) - developed with 6.12.0

+### Supported Operating Systems
+Currently supported OS are Mac OS, Ubuntu and Windows.
+You can probably run the project on other OS but you have to install the requirements by yourself.
+In the documentation there is an installation guide for Mac OS, Ubuntu and Windows.

 #### Installation for Windows

 You can install Python 3 for Windows from [this link](https://www.python.org/downloads/windows/).
 At the time of developing the project, the latest Python version is 3.8.2.
 Keep in mind that if you are using Windows XP or earlier the latest version is Python 3.4.3.